Jutta Stoltenberg: International play

-As a junior player with the Finnish national under-18 team, Stoltenberg competed at the IIHF U18 Women's World Championship in 2008 and 2009.
+As a youth player with the Finnish national under-18 team, Stoltenberg competed at the IIHF U18 Women's World Championship in 2008 and 2009.

-She is a two-time medalist for Finland at the Winter Universiade.
+She is a two-time medalist for Finland at the Universiade (renamed FISU World University Games in 2020).
 Her first appearance at the Universiade was the women's ice hockey tournament at Harbin 2009, where she contributed two goals and two assists in seven games to Finland’s bronze medal performance.
 She doubled her points output in the women's ice hockey tournament at 2011 Erzurum, tallying three goals and five assists for eight points in six games to lead all Finnish defenders in points; her effort helped Finland claim silver in the tournament.